 Key Takeaways

 In May 2025, something unusual happened on the Oklahoma House floor.
 As reported by Oklahoma Watch, Rep. Mark Tedford, R-Tulsa, was presenting Senate Bill 726 when a colleague asked a simple question: "May I ask who requested this?"
 Tedford's answer—"This is a State Farm request bill"—brought the legislative process into sharp focus.
-Oklahoma's largest homeowners insurance company was asking legislators to remove a key penalty that discourages bad faith claim denials.
+One of Oklahoma's biggest homeowner insurers was asking legislators to narrow a statutory interest rule that can make claim-delay litigation more expensive for insurers.
 The bill failed decisively.
-But the episode illustrates a larger truth: insurance companies don't just fight individual claims—they fight to change the laws that protect policyholders in the first place.
+But the episode illustrates a larger truth: insurance companies do not just fight individual claims.
+They also fight over the laws that shape policyholder leverage.

 What SB 726 Would Have Done